pmorissette/bt/_sources/examples-nb.txt

         def __call__(self, target):
             # get target weights on date target.now
+            if target.now in self.tw.index:
                 w = self.tw.ix[target.now]

                 # save in temp - this will be used by the weighing algo
                 # also dropping any na's just in case they pop up
                 target.temp['weights'] = w.dropna()

             # return True because we want to keep on moving down the stack
             return True